DIS-SIN/Evalhalla/README.md

 /TOMBSTONEPAGE
 ```

 Once you've put your Evalese in the editor, it's time to publish.
 You will need an `EDIT PIN`.
-Right now, you'll need to contact the CSPS Digital Academy, Innovation Services team to get the pin, but that's a quick email to one of the team members.
+Right now, we're keeping the pool of editors small while we test out our ideas and see what works with real users, once everything is baked we hope to enable others to replicate it for themselves.

 Let's say the edit pin was `ABC123` (it isn't, but examples and all that)

 Open the edit pin entry by using the top menu of the designer to toggle the storage screen
 ```bash